lrazovic/zku/assignment_0/background_assignment.md

 ### How would you prove to a colorblind person that two different colored objects are actually of different colors?

+A person who is not affected by dyschromatopsia, identifies the color of two objects and communicates to color blind people the colors.
+The color-blind person then takes them in his hand and hides the objects behind him and has two options: he can swap them or leave them in the current hand.
+Then he shows the objects again to the other person who communicates the colors again.
+After a series of iterations of possible color swaps and assignments, he can reach a certain level of confidence that the colors of the objects are those assigned by the other person.

 ## B. You sure you’re solid with Solidity?

 ### Program a super simple “Hello World” smart contract.